 Appropriate supervision arrangements will vary according to the venue.
 With some excursions, students meet at the venue and will be dismissed at the venue, as students come from so many different suburbs.
 Arrangements will be stated on the permission note.
-All students must wear their school blazer while on school excursions and while representing the school (except in extreme heat).

-Work Health and Safety Committee
+Health and Safety Committee